Out of all the glues used in woodworking, CA glue is an increasingly popular glue among woodworkers.

 I think it’s fantastic to glue two materials together and to be able to continue working just a few seconds afterwards, without having to worry about that connection.

-Even if I choose to glue something with wood glue, sometimes I will combine it with CA glue.
+Even if I choose to glue something with wood glue, sometimes I will combine it with instant glue.

 That will give me the benefit I have not to wait until the wood glue has hardened.